Harsh-Butani/Competitive-Programming/Notes.md

 }
 ```
 - DP on trees problems usually require us to consider the tree as a rooted tree and then do DFS while maintaining DP vector(s)
+- Quite often, we have to calculate answer for the tree considering all the nodes as root of the tree.
+This can be done by calculating the answer for one particular root and then using those calculated values to calculate answer for new root (the adjacent node to the original root is taken as new root).
 - We can also do DP on DAG (Directed Acyclic Graph).
 We process the nodes in topological order or reverse topological order
 - In Digit DP, we have to answer queries such as "The count of numbers that satisfy property $X$ in $[a, b]$".
 This can be done by introducing a function $f$ as $f(n) =$ count of numbers $\leq n$ that satisfy property $X$.
 So answer $= f(b) - f(a - 1)$
 - We can use maps instead of arrays for memoizing when values have a large spread